mattlyons0/DiceGame/README.md

 * Once the ball is in the hole, the turns taken (rolls) will be recorded as score.

 ## How To Play
-* Compile like any java file into a jar, or [Download a Jar (Sprint 2)](http://mattlyons.net/downloads/school/cse360/DiceGame.jar)
+* Compile like any java file into a jar, or [Download a Jar (Final Version)](http://mattlyons.net/downloads/school/cse360/DiceGameFinal.jar)
-* Hit Start Game to play!
+* Run Jar
+* Assuming this is the first time running at least one player must be created by clicking the 'Create New Player' button.
+Otherwise players from last session will be loaded upon startup.
+* Hit the 'Start Game' button (modify the holes before clicking if desired)
 * Roll the dice until you make it to the hole.
 * Try to use the least strokes possible.
+* Upon finishing a hole the game will advance to the next hole
+* Upon finishing an entire match the game will show the statistics screen
+* The current game's statistics will be stored in a local directory until another game is started.

 ## Usernames